Window Installation Terminology

 Brick Molding

-A strip of trim or molding that is positioned alongside the exterior of the frame to cover any gaps between the frame and the exterior brick or other type of siding.
+Brick molding is a style of frame that manufacturers use to cover any gaps between the frame and the exterior brick or other type of siding.

 Cam Lock